Ronald Greeley: Career

 Over the course of his career, Greeley wrote or co-wrote more than 400 papers and 16 books.

 Awards and honors

 Greeley received a number of awards and honors during his career, including the G. K. Gilbert Award presented by the Planetary Geology Division of the Geological Society of America in 1997, and being named a Fellow of the American Geophysical Union in 2007 and of the American Association for the Advancement of Science in 2008.
 At Arizona State University, he received a Distinguished Faculty Award in 2004 and was the recipient of the Best Field Trip of the Year award at the Arizona State University School of Earth and Space Exploration in 2007.
 Greeley was also the recipient of numerous NASA individual, group and leadership awards.
 An asteroid was named 30785 Greeley in his honor in 1988.
 Greeley Crater, an impact crater on Mars, was named in his honor in 2015.

+A commemorative plate on NASA's Europa Clipper mission features a poem by the U.S. Poet Laureate Ada Limón, waveforms of the word 'water' in 103 languages, the Drake equation, and a portrait of Ron Greeley.